Scientific Name

 How to Grow and Care

 During the active growth period, interior temperatures are fine for Silver Squill's grown as houseplants.
-Outdoor plants can withstand winter temperatures down to 30°F (-1°C).
+Outdoor plants can withstand winter temperatures below 30°F (-1°C).
 Try growing Silver Squill outdoors during spring and summer when ambient temperatures are at least 60°F (15°C).
 In cold regions, move the plant back indoors.

 Use a soil-based potting mixture and plant Silver Squill bulbs in pans or half-pots.
-Pot up the bulbs in the spring, but no more than three bulbs in a single 4 to 6 inches (10 to 15 cm) pot.
+Pot up the bulbs in the spring, but no more than three in a single 4 to 6 inches (10 to 15 cm) pot.
 Space the bulbs evenly over the surface and bury only the bottom half of each bulb in the potting mixture.
-During the first 4 or 6 weeks, do not feed the plants and water sparingly, allowing the top half of the potting mixture to dry out between waterings.
-When the new roots should be well established, treat the plants in the normal way.
+During the first 4 or 6 weeks, do not feed the plants and water sparingly, allowing the top half of the potting mix to dry out between waterings.
+When the new roots should be well established, treat the plants usually.
 Break up overcrowded clumps every 2 or 3 years.

 See more at How to Grow and Care for a Silver Squill.